ajfAfg/talkoger/README.md

 }
 ```

-The following data will be sent.
+The following data will be sent in real time.

 ```json
 {